 Long European train journeys which you can break up along the way.
-Part two in our series, these ones have a coastal theme.
+Part two in our series, these ones focus on European coasts by train.

 Barcelona to Cádiz